 Research Studies

-This subprocess consists of two activities: conduct research and Select Papers.
-The conduct research activity, which is responsible for performing the searches in digital libraries, required some specific settings during each search in the databases.
+This subprocess consists of two activities: Conduct Research and Select Papers.
+The Conduct Research activity, which is responsible for performing the searches in digital libraries, required some specific settings during each search in the databases.
 Here it is worth noting that the databases used have characteristics and limitations themselves and that their search engines work in different ways.
 Thus, the resulting strand (Fig. 2) was adapted to rotate appropriately in each of the bases.
 For example, it was considered whether the database accepts a search with plural terms or whether they should be added to the string or whether the database allows searches to be performed considering only parts of the text or whether searches are always performed considering the full text.
 In total, 1161 studies of the automatic search in the digital libraries were found.
 75 studies were retrieved from the ACM Digital Library, 15 came from Engineering Village, 23 were retrieved from the Scopus database, 636 from Springer Link, 8 were found in the Web of Science 404 came from Science Direct and no study was retrieved from the IEEE.

 In the Select Papers activity, the studies were analyzed in two stages: initial selection and final selection.
 In the initial range, the inclusion and exclusion criteria were applied in all the studies identified, through the evaluation of titles, keywords, and abstracts.
 However, in some cases, it was difficult to determine whether or not the research was relevant only by reading those data.
 Thus, whenever there was any doubt about the inclusion or not of a particular study, the recommendation adopted - at this stage - was by its inclusion, being the decision for the stay postponed to final selection.
 In this initial selection, 1,131 studies were excluded, 41 of which duplicated, 1 study was not written in English language, 1 article had no access, 31 were papers with abstract and the remaining did not meet the content discussed in this research.
 Based on this selection of 30 included primary studies, the final selection was made.